Vishaal1301/cse110-w21-group12/specs/users/0000-template-for-user-persona.md

 ## Example
 * Your User: Liam, CA
-* Who they are: 25 years old, Android Developer at Chick-fil-A
+* Who they are: 20 years old, Android Developer Intern at Chick-fil-A
 * Passions: Mobile development
 * Pain Points: writing spaghetti code because of constant distraction when working from home due to the pandemic
 * Desired Outcomes: focus and write bug-less codes to meet the deadline